Where to Stay in New York: A First Timers Guide (2025)

 Things to do in Central Park

-• Walk around the Jacqueline Kennedy Onassis Reservoir: this is one of my absolute favourite things to do in Central Park.
+• Walk around the Jacqueline Kennedy Onassis Reservoir: This is one of my absolute favourite things to do in Central Park.
 The top of the reservoir boasts incredible skyline views of the city.

-• Walk through the Rambles: the Rambles is a wooded area of Central Park.
+• Walk through the Rambles: The Rambles is a wooded area of Central Park.
 It’s a serene escape from the chaos of the city with some lovely views.
 Don’t miss a stop at Bow Bridge.

 Views from the Jacqueline Kennedy Reservoir

-Skyline views in Central Park
+Skyline Views in Central Park

 Upper West Side (best for those who want to escape the crowds)

-The Upper West Side is my personal favourite place to stay in New York!
-This vibrant local neighbourhood is filled with delicious eateries, lively bars and is right by Central Park.
+This incredible neighbourhood has a real local feel.
+It’s filled with delicious eateries and lively bars, and it’s also close to Central Park.
 It’s known as one of the best neighbourhoods in New York.

 Pros of staying in the Upper West Side

-• Fantastic culinary scene: there is no shortage of restaurants and bakeries to try on the UWS.
+• Fantastic culinary scene: There is no shortage of restaurants and bakeries to try on the UWS.

-• Affordable accommodation: there are some good budget hotel options on the Upper West Side.
+• Affordable accommodation: There are some good budget hotel options on the Upper West Side.
 It’s certainly one of the cheaper places to stay in Manhattan.

 Cons of staying in the Upper West Side: